GOVTNZ/print-ready/README.md

 ### Include printready-site.js as a JavaScript Module
 1. Use `printready-site.js` to implement the JavaScript modules from `printready-base.js`.
 The `type="module"` attribute allows you to export the PrintReady ES6 modules without blocking the page rendering process while they are being fetched and executed.
-TODO: fix this HTML block rendering.

     ```html
     <script src="/path/to/printready-site.js" type="module"></script>